 Gleason scores are:

 Gleason score of 6 or less.
 This is low-grade cancer.

 Gleason score of 7.
-This is intermediate-grade cancer.
+This is medium-grade cancer.

 Gleason scores of 8 to 10.
 This is high-grade cancer.

 The higher the Gleason score, the more likely the cancer will grow and spread.